KockataEPich/CheckMyCrate/README.md

 Currently, the crate has two commands.

 The first one takes a single argument which is a profile file and checks if it follows the appropriate structure.
-This way a profile creator does not need to test it against a specific crate
+This way a profile creator does not need to test it against a specific crate.

 The way the function is invoked is: